joryirving/home-service/README.md

 > [!IMPORTANT]
 > **Do not** modify the key contents after it's creation, instead create a new key using `tsig-keygen`.

-1. Create the base rndc key ...
+1. Create the base rndc key

     ```sh
     tsig-keygen -a hmac-sha256 rndc-key > ./containers/bind/data/config/rndc.key
     ```

-2. Create additional rndc keys for external-dns ...
+2. Create additional rndc keys for external-dns

     ```sh
     tsig-keygen -a hmac-sha256 kubernetes-main-key > ./containers/bind/data/config/kubernetes-main.key
+    tsig-keygen -a hmac-sha256 kubernetes-pi-key > ./containers/bind/data/config/kubernetes-pi.key
     ```

-3. Edit `./containers/bind/data/config/named.conf` with your included keys and zones.
+3. Update `./containers/bind/data/config` with your configuration and then start it

-4. Update `./containers/bind/data/config/zones` with your DNS configuration.

-5. Attempt to run bind

     ```sh
     go-task start-bind